wbhart/mpir/build.vc10/readme.txt

 The Tests
 =========

+The tests use the static library versions of MPIR by default but if the DLL version is to be tested the file:

+   mpir\build.vc10\mpir-tests\dll-test-config.props

+should be copied into:

+   mpir\build.vc10\mpir-tests\test-config.props

+before the tests are built.
+Copying the file:

+   mpir\build.vc10\mpir-tests\lib-test-config.props

+into:

+   mpir\build.vc10\mpir-tests\test-config.props

-The tests are not useful for DLL versions of MPIR because they use internal features of MPIR that are not exported by the DLLs.
-Hence they fail to link in almost all cases.
-The tests also use the C++ library so for testing MPIR static libraries both the desired version of MPIR and the C++ library must be built before the tests are run.
+resets the tests to use the MPIR static libraries.

+The tests also use the C++ library functions so for testing MPIR static libraries both the desired version of MPIR and the C++ library must be built before the tests are built and run.
 This is not necessary for MPIR DLLs as they contain the C++ routines.

 There is a separate solution for the MPIR tests: mpir-tests.sln.
 In Visual Studio 2010 these are in build.vc10 folder.
 These tests must